ic3top/Frontend-Mentor/url-shortening/README.md

-# Frontend Mentor - Shortly URL shortening API Challenge solution
+# Shortly URL - Challenge solution

-> This is a solution to the [Shortly URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
+> This is a solution to the [Shortly URL shortening API Challenge - challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).

 ## Overview